 5 Lessons on Standing Up for Religious Freedom at School

-Focus on the Family recently launched the first-ever, nationwide Bring Your Bible to School Day—a religious-freedom event for students in K-12 schools and colleges.
+Focus on the Family recently launched the nationwide Bring Your Bible to School Day—a religious-freedom event for students in K-12 schools and colleges.
 On this day, thousands of student voluntarily brought their Bibles to school—both as a visual celebration of religious freedom and also as a way to start conversations and share God’s hope with their peers.
 (View feedback and photos from students and their families, including the photo on the left from Cara, a mom in Indiana, who wrote about her two boys, Carson, 10-years-old and Samuel, 5, participating in the event.)

 On that day, participants also received a statement of support from Paul Rubeo, a father who found himself in the national news after speaking up for his fifth-grade age son’s religious freedom rights at school.
 Paul spoke to Focus on the Family on the evening of the Bring Your Bible event and about his family’s experience—and some lessons they learned along the way.

 Lesson #1: “It Brought Us Closer.”

 His family’s religious-freedom adventures began when his son, Giovanni, received a Bible as a gift from his church.
 It quickly became one of Giovanni’s most cherished possessions, so he began bringing it with him to class to read during the free-reading period.
 (Giovanni is featured in the picture at left sitting next to his father—taken during a family outing on Giovanni’s birthday.)

 “He actually loved the Old Testament stories,” Paul said.
 “It was a young boy who loved the adventure of the stories he was reading—the thrill and the adventure of the stories in the Bible.”